 The Compensation Committee oversees the compensation of our executives, our executive management structure, the compensation related policies and programs involving the Company's executive management and the level of benefits of officers and key employees.
-The members of the Compensation Committee were Ms. Bechtel and Mr. Dircks through March 2004, who were both independent directors under Marketplace Rule 4200(a) (15) of the NASD.
-In April 2004, Mr. Fry replaced Ms. Bechtel on the Compensation Committee.
-Mr. Fry is an independent director under Marketplace Rule 4200(a) (15) of the NASD.
-Mr. Dircks replaced Ms. Bechtel as Chairman of the Compensation Committee.
-During the year ended December 31, 2004, there were two meetings of the Compensation Committee.
+The members of the Compensation Committee were Thomas C. Dircks and Eric T. Fry through May 2005, who were both independent directors under Marketplace Rule 4200(a) (15) of the NASD.
+In May 2005, W. Larry Cash replaced Mr. Fry on the Compensation Committee.
+Mr. Cash is an independent director under Marketplace Rule 4200(a) (15) of the NASD.
+Mr. Dircks is the Chairman of the Compensation Committee.
+During the year ended December 31, 2005, there were three meetings of the Compensation Committee.